Structural Methods for handling mode changes in multimode DAE systems: Introduction

-In this paper, we only consider mode changes between two successive ``long modes'' (lasting for a positive duration with the same DAE dynamics).
-The case of finite cascades of successive transient modes (of zero duration) is left for future work.
+In a first version of this report, we only considered mode changes between two successive ``long modes'' (lasting for a positive duration with the same DAE dynamics), with no additional hot restart constraint.
+The case of finite cascades of successive transient modes (of zero duration) is now supported in Section~\ref{sdlkjhfcklsujdg} of this revised version, with limited objectives.
+This is achieved by considering additional hot restart constraints.